 Every country has taken immense measures to curtail the spread of COVID-19 and limit the number of cases and deaths.
-Measures include restricting flights or and pre-testing flyers, limiting public transport, monitoring or closing public places and institutions, imposing lockdowns and curfews, disinfecting and sanitizing common areas, and stepping up testing units and hospital facilities.
+Measures include restricting flights or and pre-testing flyers, limiting public transport, monitoring or closing public places and institutions, imposing periodic lockdowns and curfews, disinfecting and sanitizing common areas, and stepping up testing units and hospital facilities.
 However, the most important thing is for the people to follow and adhere to the advisories and recommendations of their respective governments, and take the required precautions and care without panicking.

-RT-PCR (Real-time Polymerase Chain Reaction) tests work by amplifying genetic fragments of the viral RNA with the help of a process called reverse transcription (conversion to DNA).
+RT-PCR (Real-time Reverse Transcription Polymerase Chain Reaction) tests work by amplifying genetic fragments of the viral RNA with the help of a process called reverse transcription (conversion to DNA).
 Thereafter primers are added which bind to the selected DNA sequences, along with a fluorescent probe that helps in real-time antigen detection.
 The Ct value (cycle threshold) can give some indication about viral load and how infective a person is.
 Ct values above 24 usually imply a low risk of transmission.
 Every affected country has set up designated testing centers and reference standard laboratories for RT-PCR testing for COVID-19.
-It usually takes 1-2 days for getting the test results.
+It usually takes a day for getting the test results.
 Recently RT-PCR by dry swabs has been approved which omit the need for viral transport medium and the step of RNA extraction/isolation.
 RT-PCR with gargle sample instead of swab has also been recently approved.
 These can decrease both cost and the turnaround time by almost 50%.
 RT-PCR has the highest sensitivity among all antigen tests and is the gold standard test for declaring a person COVID negative.

 CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) has recently been approved with high sensitivity and specificity (96% and 98% respectively) and uses a specially adapted Cas9 protein to successfully detect the virus.
 The paper-strip uses cutting-edge CRISPR gene-editing technology to identify and target this genetic material of SARS-CoV-2 and can give results in less than an hour.